ShakNat/DupyliCate/README.md

 - **Specific_ref_free_duplicates_analysis**: Folder similar to the Duplicates_analysis folder, except that contains the respective output folders, and files for specified genes if presen as duplicates in the sample organism

 ## Common error prone steps and some recommendations

+- The errors and warnings output by DupyliCate are stored in the Tmp folder created within the output folder you specify /output_folder/Tmp/Errors_warnings

+- By defualt if the run completes successfully, the Tmp folder is removed automatically; If you want to retain the intermediate files specify no in the `--clean_up` flag

 - Please remember to add / at the end of the folder path when giving a folder of input files to DupyliCate